trinodb/trino/docs/src/main/sphinx/sql/merge.rst

 target or the source.
 In the ``NOT MATCHED`` case, the ``INSERT`` expressions can depend only on the source.

+Each row in the source must match at most one row in the target table.
+If more than one target table row is matched by a source row, a ``CONSTRAINT_VIOLATION`` exception is raised.

 Examples
 --------